Teaching Team

 Announcements

-Homework 2 and Installing PyCharm
+Homework 2 Parts B and C Released

 We will be using PyCharm for the rest of our assignments starting with Homework 2 Part B, so you will need to follow the Installing Python and PyCharm Guide before you are able to work on the rest of the homework.